Flax: Linseed oil

+Safety

+Flax seed and its oil are generally recognized as safe for human consumption.
+Like many common foods, flax contains small amounts of cyanogenic glycoside, which is nontoxic when consumed in typical amounts.
+Typical concentrations (for example, 0.48% in a sample of defatted dehusked flax seed meal) can be removed by special processing.
+Flax seed is a potential allergen in both adults and children.

 Fodder

 After crushing the seeds to extract linseed oil, the resultant linseed meal is a protein-rich feed for ruminants, rabbits, and fish.
 It is also often used as feed for swine and poultry, and has also been used in horse concentrate and dog food.
-The high omega-3 fatty acid (ALA) content of linseed meal "softens" milk, eggs or meat, which means it causes a higher unsaturated fat content and thus lowers its storage time.
+The high omega-3 fatty acid (ALA) content of linseed meal "softens" milk, eggs, and meat, which means it causes a higher unsaturated fat content and thus lowers its storage time.
 The high omega-3 content also has a further disadvantage, because this fatty acid oxidises and goes rancid quickly, which shortens the storage time.
 Linola was developed in Australia and introduced in the 1990s with less omega-3, specifically to serve as fodder.
 Another disadvantage of the meal and seed is that it contains a vitamin B6 (pyridoxine) antagonist, and may require this vitamin be supplemented, especially in chickens, and furthermore linseeds contain 2–7% of mucilage (fibre), which may be beneficial in humans and cattle, but cannot be digested by non-ruminants and can be detrimental to young animals, unless possibly treated with enzymes.